Lanbig/lanbig.github.io/_posts/2016-09-10-Linear-Regression-Machine-Learning.md

 author: ben
 ---

-In this part of this exercise, I will implement linear regression with one variable to predict profits for a food truck.
+In this part of this exercise from Coursera Machine Learning, I will implement linear regression with one variable to predict profits for a food truck.
-Matlab is the tools I used for this project. **Link to [Github](https://github.com/Lanbig/Machine-Learning/tree/master/machine-learning-ex1)**
+Matlab is the tools I used for this project. **Link to [Github](https://github.com/Lanbig/Machine-Learning/tree/master/machine-learning-ex1/ex1)**

 ### Plotting the data
 The first figure shows the scatter plot of profit and population in the city.